PolusAI/workflow-inference-compiler/docs/userguide.md

 The edge inference algorithm is actually rather simple: For each input in the current step of a workflow, it checks for compatible outputs in the previous steps.
 Since most operations presumably desire the most recent compatible output, by default the steps are checked in reverse order and the outputs of each step are also checked in reverse order.
 For each output, it first checks for matching types and formats.
 If there is a unique match, then great!
 If there are multiple matches, it tentatively chooses the first (i.e. most recent) match.
 For technical reasons edge inference is far from unique, so ***`users should always check that edge inference actually produces the intended DAG`***.

 ### Naming Conventions
-If `--cwl_inference_use_naming_conventions` is enabled, matches can be refined based on the naming conventions of the inputs and outputs in the CWL CommandLineTools.
+If `--inference_use_naming_conventions` is enabled, matches can be refined based on the naming conventions of the inputs and outputs in the CWL CommandLineTools.
 Specifically, first `input_` is removed from the input name and `output_` is removed from all output names.
 Then, the default renamings contained in `renaming_conventions.txt` (shown below) are iteratively applied to the input name (only), and then the modified input name and all of the output names are checked for equality.

 ```
 # The biobb CWL files do not always use consistent naming